 Interventions are Complex

-At first glance, it might seem that there’s not much to staging an intervention.
+At first glance, it might seem that there’s not much to stage an intervention.
 However, the reality is that interventions are complex.

 Addiction is a very sensitive topic, and you’re not dealing with someone who is thinking rationally.
 The addict might be in denial and willing to do anything possible to continue feeding their habit.